 Somewhere in Cambridge we know there is a student, an emerging nonprofit, a group of neighbors, or an entrepreneur tackling a problem, inventing a solution, and/or implementing a program that will improve the quality of life in Cambridge.
 We’re looking for original ideas that exhibit creativity, daring, and ambition—programs that can be implemented with small resources to create big impact.
 Winners selected by our judges each receive $5,000.
 Help us find them!

-Meet our 2022 esteemed panel of judges:
+Special thanks to our 2022 panel of esteemed judges:

 - Michael J. Bobbitt – Executive Director, Mass Cultural Council